FunnyPocketBook/AltioraBot/README.md

 There is currently no error checking so stuff might break.
 If you encounter a bug, please contact operations staff or me directly.

+## Installation
+Easiest way is to use Docker.
+Make sure that there is a directory called `appdata` and copy the file from [appdata/config-template.json](https://github.com/FunnyPocketBook/AltioraBot/blob/master/appdata/config-template.json) in there and name the file `config.json`.
+Then change the bot token as well.
+Once that's done, run the bot with `docker compose up -d`

 ## Bot

 ### Commands